Or read it with a parent’s heart in mind.

 What she would love to do if she had her “wish”.

-We wrote down ideas like, you pick what we have for dinner! or go get ice cream!
+We wrote ideas like; you pick what we have for dinner!
+Or go get ice cream!

 Then we folded them and put them in a jar on the counter.